o3de/o3de.org/content/docs/userguide/assets/images-using-resourcecompiler-image-tool.md

   processing preset in &ALYlong; and then save the settings to source control. '
 title: Using the &resource-compiler; Image Tool
 ---
-# Using the Resource Compiler Image Tool<a name="asset-pipeline-images-using-resourcecompiler-image-tool"></a>
+# Using the Resource Compiler Image Tool {#asset-pipeline-images-using-resourcecompiler-image-tool}

 Before you can use the Resource Compiler image tool, you must install RC Shell Commands\.